aaossa/Computer-Security-Algorithms/README.md

 * **Elliptic Curve Private Key Recovery** Given the public parameters of an elliptic curve, recover the poorly chosen private key

+* **Håstad's Broadcast Attack** RSA with a small exponent is fast to compute but it has a serious weakness

 * **Monoalphabetic Cipher** Monoalphabetic ciphers leak information.
 Can you recover it?

 * **Factoring RSA With CRT Optimization** Recover a RSA private key when an optimization goes wrong